Xor-el/TlsLib4Pascal/docs/certificate-verification.md

 > client certificate `clientAuth`, enforced over the leaf and every intermediate (never the trust
 > anchor).
 It is *required-if-present*: a certificate with no EKU extension is unrestricted, but one
 > that has an EKU lacking the role's purpose is rejected with `unsupported_certificate`. `anyExtendedKeyUsage`
 > is not accepted as a substitute.
-This matches rustls/webpki.

 ```pascal
 uses SysUtils, Classes, TlpITlsConfig, TlpITlsConfigBuilder, TlpTlsPresets;